Hamming code: General algorithm

 Shown are only 20 encoded bits (5 parity, 15 data) but the pattern continues indefinitely.
-The key thing about Hamming Codes that can be seen from visual inspection is that any given bit is included in a unique set of parity bits.
+The key thing about Hamming codes that can be seen from visual inspection is that any given bit is included in a unique set of parity bits.
 To check for errors, check all of the parity bits.
 The pattern of errors, called the error syndrome, identifies the bit in error.
 If all parity bits are correct, there is no error.
 Otherwise, the sum of the positions of the erroneous parity bits identifies the erroneous bit.
 For example, if the parity bits in positions 1, 2 and 8 indicate an error, then bit 1+2+8=11 is in error.
 If only one parity bit indicates an error, the parity bit itself is in error.

 With m parity bits, bits from 1 up to $2^m-1$ can be covered.
 After discounting the parity bits, $2^m-m-1$ bits remain for use as data.
 As m varies, we get all the possible Hamming codes:

 Hamming codes with additional parity (SECDED)

 Hamming codes have a minimum distance of 3, which means that the decoder can detect and correct a single error, but it cannot distinguish a double bit error of some codeword from a single bit error of a different codeword.
 Thus, some double-bit errors will be incorrectly decoded as if they were single bit errors and therefore go undetected, unless no correction is attempted.

 To remedy this shortcoming, Hamming codes can be extended by an extra parity bit.
 This way, it is possible to increase the minimum distance of the Hamming code to 4, which allows the decoder to distinguish between single bit errors and two-bit errors.
 Thus the decoder can detect and correct a single error and at the same time detect (but not correct) a double error.
 If the decoder does not attempt to correct errors, it can reliably detect triple bit errors.
 If the decoder does correct errors, some triple errors will be mistaken for single errors and "corrected" to the wrong value.
 Error correction is therefore a trade-off between certainty (the ability to reliably detect triple bit errors) and resiliency (the ability to keep functioning in the face of single bit errors).

+For k data bits, a SECDED scheme requires: